How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 We know the cost of a long-term travel insurance policy can be high but don’t fall into the trap of thinking it’s a waste because you’ll never claim against it.

 If you have an accident and need medical care, or worse, medical evacuation the costs can run into the hundreds of thousands, if not millions of pounds.

 To help you through the process of buying a policy, we’ve written a post on mistakes to avoid when buying long-term travel insurance.

 In many countries, vehicle insurance is a legal requirement.

-In your home country, you can buy different levels of vehicle insurance from third party only upto fully comprehensive.
+In your home country, you can buy different levels of vehicle insurance from third parties only up to fully comprehensive.

 The price goes up accordingly but so does the cover.

 When travelling outside your home country, you may only be able to purchase third-party cover.